WATER SOFTENER – Hard Water, Iron & Manganese

 If your water comes from a private well and contains elevated levels of the minerals or contaminants identified later in this report, you may need a water filtration system or water softener to provide you with improved water quality.
 If you are on the town’s water supply, you may see some evidence of iron and other minerals in the water.
 See the lower section of this write-up describing symptoms of some of these common water quality concerns.
 Iron and Manganese are naturally occurring minerals commonly found in New England’s water supply and can cause staining and corrosion.

 IRON can show up in two forms; Dissolved in solution (ferrous form – clear water iron, can’t see until it stains) or precipitated (ferric) particulate iron which you can see in the water.
-Typical symptoms of iron in your water include Red/Brown stains in sinks, tub, dishwasher, laundry and/or Metallic taste.
+Typical symptoms of iron include Red/Brown stains in sinks, tub, dishwasher, laundry and/or Metallic taste.
 Iron may also show up in the form of Iron bacteria.
 Although harmless, iron bacteria can form gelatinous growths that my plug pipes or break free in slugs of dirty iron-laden water with unpleasant tastes and odors.
 The EPA drinking water regulations set a recommended secondary maximum contaminant level of iron at .3 milligrams per liter.
 The reason they call it a secondary contaminants is that iron isn’t considered a primary health threat.
 A water softener will be effective in removing dissolved iron from the water.